TeeGeeDee/WordleSolve/README.md

 * As long as we're early enough in the same that 🟨 are useful, multiply the sum of the above by the number of unique non-🟩 letters (since duplicate 🟨 are less useful)
 * Finally, ties are broken by the word appearance frequency in Project Gutenberg books

+# Entropy maximization

+Any guess is a map from all posible words to all possible (3^5=243) outputs.
+We wish the split to be as even as possible so that the output convays maximal information.
+We simply iterate this after filtering the word list to comply with all seen guess-output combinations.

+# MiniMax

+Similar to above we calculate the mapping to all possible outputs, but this time we just minimize the size of the largest group.
+This is trying to control the worst-case scenario.

 # Interface
 ## Run a solver for a given answer

+## 🟩 Exectation Maximization (letter frequency method)
 Sample output of: `julia wordle.jl answer=final`

 LET'S PLAY WORDLE (ANSWER IS "final")